-Hello, I'm Courtney.
-My journey to becoming a therapist didn't start in a classroom or with a textbook.
-It began when I was 16 years old, struggling with deep depression, addiction, and a string of mental health diagnoses that left me feeling lost and overwhelmed.
-I know firsthand how heavy the weight of those labels can feel, and how the stigma attached to them can make you believe they define you.
-Over the years, I received many diagnoses and wrestled with the belief that my struggles would last forever.
-But I’ve learned—and want you to know—that we are so much more than the labels we’re given, and those diagnoses do not have to define our entire lives.
+Hi, I am Courtney.
+My journey to becoming a therapist did not start in a classroom or with a textbook.
+It began when I was 16 years old, struggling with deep depression, addiction, and a string of mental health diagnoses that left me feeling completely overwhelmed.
+I know firsthand how heavy the weight of those labels can feel.
+I know how the stigma can make you believe they define your entire future.
+But I have learned—and I want you to know—that we are so much more than the labels we are given.

-Alongside depression and substance addiction, I also fought a difficult battle with an eating disorder and the many ups and downs that came with it.
-Through treatment centers, hospitals, countless therapists, and years of recovery work, I continued searching for hope and meaning.
-At one of my lowest points, I made a deal with God: if I could find freedom from my addictions and the grip of mental illness, I would devote my life to helping others find their own way out.
-That promise remains at the heart of my work today—I know what it feels like to be stuck, and I’m committed to walking alongside you as you rediscover your strength and possibility.
+Alongside my battle with addiction, I fought a difficult fight with an eating disorder.
+Through treatment centers, hospitals, and years of painful recovery work, I kept searching for hope.
+At one of my absolute lowest points, I made a promise to God: if I could find freedom from my addictions and the grip of mental illness, I would devote my life to helping others find their own way out.

 A turning point came when I got the chance to go back to school for my Master's degree in Social Work.
 This opportunity gave me something I had been missing for a long time: hope for a better future for my son and me.
 Even while still wrestling with my sobriety, I pushed through the program and discovered what I was truly good at—helping others navigate severe mental illness and addiction.